Haivision/srt-rfc/draft-sharabayko-mops-srt.md

             PKT_SND_PERIOD = MIN_PERIOD;
     <CODE ENDS>

-Note that in the case of file/message transmission the the maximum allowed bandwidth (MAX_BW) for SRT can be defined.
+Note that in the case of file transmission the the maximum allowed bandwidth (MAX_BW) for SRT can be defined.
 This limits the minimum possible interval between packets sent.
 Only the usage of MAXBW_SET mode is possible ({{maxbw}}).
 In contrast with live streaming, there is no default value set for MAX_BW, and the transmission